-'Community Service Learning' will operate as part of Year 11 Religion, with'You, Your family and the Community' and will seek to provide students with a practical link to their religious education at Marist Regional College.
+munity Service Learning 2 will operate as part of Year igion, with You, Your family and the Community and seek to provide students with a practical link to their ous education at Marist Regional College.

-Working with a Community Service Provider, students identify a social injustice, discern an appropriate response, and design and implement a community service initiative using the 'See, Judge, Act' Catholic framework for responding to social injustice within our world.
-Students engage in group discussions, practical application of knowledge, excursions to community organisations, independent study, and reflection.
-Completion of additional volunteering, reflection activities and a logbook detailing their involvement is required.
+king with a Community Service Provider, students ify a social injustice, discern an appropriate onse, and design and implement a community ce initiative using the 'See, Judge, Act' Catholic ework for responding to social injustice within our d.
+Students engage in group discussions, practical cation of knowledge, excursions to community nisations, independent study, and reflection. pletion of additional volunteering, reflection activities and a logbook detailing their involvement is required.